TemKaa1337/simple-collections/README.md

         var_dump(
             (new Collection($products))->sort(new ByField('name', SortOrder::Desc))->toArray(),
             (new Collection($products))
-                ->where(new Compare(field: 'name', operator: ComparisonOperator::Greater, value: 2))
+                ->where(new Compare(field: 'name', operator: ComparisonOperator::GreaterThan, value: 2))
                 ->toArray(),
             (new Collection($products))->where(new Exactly(field: 'id', value: 1))->toArray(),
         );